When you live in a city, galley kitchens are a reality. They’re everywhere. If you don’t have one, one of your friends probably does.

 Extend into adjoining areas to give yourself the extra room you need.
 This could mean adding more cabinets and drawers or even just a little extra surface to work with.

 “I’ve added more counter space plus a leg for support to create a breakfast nook where two or three people can sit.
-It compensates for an island and establishes a small, eat-in-kitchen dining area,” Wael says.
+It compensates for the size of a kitchen island and establishes a small, eat-in-kitchen dining area,” Wael says.

 4. Consider Your Colour Choices